MarkInc666/missionpinball-website/_draft/2019-03-11-the-awesome-but-little-known-lightshow-creator-for-mpf.md

 ![MPF Lightshow Creator](http://docs.missionpinball.org/en/dev/_images/showcreator.png)

-The tool allows you to set a shape (i.e. a star in the example), choose a start and an end position and color.
+The tool allows you to set a shape (i.e. a star in the example), choose a start and an end position, rotation and color.
 Based on that it will create a light show for you which contains one section per step (at a defined frame rate).
 Neat right?